May 27th 2016

 “A cool gadget”, this could get pricey...

 If you’re feeling flash, give him a means by which to play that Prince vinyl.
-The Flexson VinylPlay, £249, is a record player and cutting-edge speaker system in one, plus it has a USB port to play music of the digital variety.
-If a three figure price tag wasn’t what you had in mind, grant him the gift of never losing his keys/ wallet/ mind again with The Tile, a small white..tile...that you can attach or stick onto anything you want to keep track of, allowing you to ‘ring your things’ via Bluetooth.
+The Sony PSHX500 Turntable, £275 plays those old records beautifully while giving the option of digitising the classics thanks to an applicaton which allows you to convert records into high quality audio files on your computer.
+If a three figure price tag wasn’t what you had in mind, grant him the gift of never losing his keys/ wallet/ mind again with The Tile, £22.99 at Argos, a small white... tile, that you can attach or stick onto anything you want to keep track of, allowing you to ‘ring your things’ via Bluetooth.
 A GPS tracker will allow him to precisely retrace his steps, The Tile’s batteries last a year and it’s waterproof, should his precious valuables take a dip.
-As tech goes, this one will prove its worth at the most crucial moments, but you’ll have to think ahead as at the minute it’s only shipping from the US.
+As tech goes, this one will prove its worth at the most crucial moments.

 “A hug”, free, and so easy